Complete this form for 2022-2023 and I will get back to you shortly.

 Booked and confirmed for the month ahead

 No. This is a good since I would probably test at a grade 2-ish level in most other subjects.
 I can, though, help students organize their “math lives” which can give them the experience of being truly organized.
+I also know a woman who runs a tutoring network in Vancouver and can refer you to her.

 Please know that I am very much aware that my tutoring has and will always have room for improvement.
 Candid feedback does me a favor… And it also helps current and future students!
 If you’d like to speak to me directly, feel free to tell me in person during a tutoring session, email, or call.
 Or, you can choose your own level of anonymity here with this form.